-2. Compare and contrast international perspectives on and approaches to workforce training and development.
+2. Compare and contrast different perspectives on and approaches to professional and leadership development in international contexts

-3. Evaluate learning needs and design, cost and deliver a learning intervention or strategy in line with organisational strategy, considering the importance of networking and collaborative relationship building.
+3. Identify and evaluate learning needs and design, cost and deliver a learning intervention or strategy in line with organisational strategy, considering the importance of networking and collaborative relationship building.

 4. Select and critically use methods and tools common to the analysis, and evaluation of learning interventions appropriate to context.